-Only a few hours left until the exciting season premiere of Chicago Fire!
-Let’s take a moment to revisit and review the thrilling moments from seasons 10 to 12.
+Just a few hours left until the thrilling season premiere of Chicago Fire!
+Why not take a moment to look back and relive some of the exciting moments from seasons 10 to 12?

-I know it’s been a bit since I shared a recap of the One Chicago franchise, and I appreciate your patience with me through my busy work schedule.
-But the good news is, the new season is just hours away!
-I’m excited to dive into a recap and review that will bring back some fond memories from high school, especially those "article summary days."
-Let’s jump right in!
+I know it’s been a little while since I last shared a recap of the One Chicago franchise, and I truly appreciate your patience as I navigated my busy work schedule.
+The wonderful news is that the new season is just hours away!
+I’m really looking forward to diving into a recap and review that will spark some fond memories from high school, especially those unforgettable "article summary days."
+Let’s dive right in!

 Season 10

-After the thrilling cliffhanger at the end of season nine of Squad 3, where our heroes find themselves trapped on a boat during the dramatic lake rescue, the story picks up just moments after the ship explodes.
-Thankfully, everyone makes it out okay, except for Cruz, who is unconscious at first but is revived in time to feel the impact of the accident while on call.
+The excitement from the nail-biting cliffhanger at the end of season nine of Squad 3, where our beloved heroes find themselves in a tense situation on a boat during a dramatic lake rescue, continues just moments after the ship goes BOOM!
+Thankfully, everyone emerges safe and sound, although Cruz faces a bit of a struggle as he’s initially unconscious.
+But don’t worry, he comes around just in time to truly grasp the aftermath of the accident while still on call.

-As we dive into season ten, the spotlight shifts to the relationship we've all eagerly anticipated in the Brettsey saga.
-With Brett and Casey finally taking the plunge and becoming a couple, things turn when Casey steps up to care for Dolton's kids in Oregon.
-This new responsibility puts their relationship on hold, leaving Brett in a bind as she works hard to get her paramedicine program off the ground.
+As we dive into season ten, we're turning our attention to the relationship we've all been excited about in the Brettsey saga!
+With Brett and Casey finally taking that leap into couplehood, things take an interesting turn when Casey steps up to care for Dolton's kids in Oregon.
+This new responsibility puts their relationship on a little pause, leaving Brett feeling a bit stuck as she works diligently to launch her paramedicine program.

-In exciting news, Stella and Severide finally tie the knot on a beautiful boat floating down the Chicago River, surrounded by their friends and family, including Casey, who stands proudly as Kelly's best man.
-However, their honeymoon plans remain uncertain when a surprise visit shakes things up at the end of the season.
-Meanwhile, Cruz forms a bond with a young boy named Javi, who will soon become part of Cruz and Chole's family.
-Gallo, Ritter, and Violet embark on a new business venture.
-Violet navigates a secret relationship with her boss, Hawkins, which soon becomes complicated by the arrival of Emma, a paramedic determined to make her mark at 51 permanently.
+Exciting news is in the air!
+Stella and Severide finally tie the knot on a gorgeous boat gliding along the Chicago River, surrounded by dear friends and family.
+Casey stands proudly as Kelly's best man.
+As they celebrate, their honeymoon plans take an unexpected twist with a surprise visit at the end of the season.
+Meanwhile, Cruz grows closer to a spirited young boy named Javi, who will soon be part of Cruz and Chole's wonderful family.
+Gallo, Ritter, and Violet dive into an exciting new business venture together.
+Violet also navigates a budding relationship with her boss, Hawkins, but things get a bit complicated with the arrival of Emma, a determined paramedic eager to make her mark at 51 permanently.

-The tenth season was commendable and concluded on a high note.
-The departure of Casey in the 200th episode represented a poignant loss and served as a remarkable milestone that paid tribute to the character.
-The prolonged relationship between Brett and Casey instilled a sense of concern but also fostered hope for a successful resolution.
-One aspect that I particularly appreciated during this season was the development of the friendship among Gallo, Ritter, and Violet, which evoked memories of the camaraderie shared by Herrmann, Mouch, Cruz, and Otis.
-In conclusion, this season is a 9 out of 10.
+The tenth season truly shone and wrapped up beautifully!
+Casey's departure in the 200th episode was a heartfelt moment, marking a significant milestone that honored the character.
+The long-standing relationship between Brett and Casey created both concern and a bright spark of hope for a positive outcome.
+I especially loved seeing the friendship blossom among Gallo, Ritter, and Violet; it reminded me of the wonderful camaraderie we cherished with Herrmann, Mouch, Cruz, and Otis.
+Overall, I’d rate this season a fantastic 9 out of 10!

 Season 11

-As we pick up from the thrilling cliffhanger of Sevride and Stella's honeymoon, they receive an unexpected visit from one of the mobsters linked to a hit on him due to a drug investigation.
-Later in the season, Severide takes on a challenging role in Alabama for an arson investigation program, which takes longer than anticipated and strains his relationship with his wife.
+As we pick up from the thrilling cliffhanger of Severide and Stella's honeymoon, they receive an unexpected visit from one of the mobsters linked to a hit on him due to a drug investigation.
+Later in the season, Severide takes on a challenging role in Alabama for an arson investigation program, which ends up taking longer than anticipated and strains his relationship with his wife.

-Meanwhile, Brett's long-distance relationship with Casey faces some bumps, leading her to end it over the phone, but soon after, she finds herself dating a minor league hockey player named Dylan.
-While navigating the ups and downs, she’s also determined to save her program from the chopping block.
-A pivotal moment comes when Brett steps in to support a young girl who unexpectedly gives birth and is not ready for motherhood.
+Meanwhile, Brett's long-distance relationship with Casey encounters some challenges, prompting her to end it over the phone.
+Shortly thereafter, she begins dating a minor league hockey player named Dylan.
+While navigating the ups and downs, she’s also determined to save her program from potential cuts.
+A pivotal moment arises when Brett steps in to support a young girl who unexpectedly gives birth and is unprepared for motherhood.
 He encourages her to consider adoption for her baby.
-After some heartfelt persuasion that brings in 51 family members and Casey’s help, they finally get her to agree, allowing Brett to step into a nurturing role as a foster mother.
+After heartfelt persuasion that involves 51 family members and Casey’s assistance, they finally persuade her to agree, allowing Brett to assume a nurturing role as a foster mother.
 The season finale leaves us in awe when Casey surprises Brett with a heartfelt proposal, asking if she will marry him.

-In another touching storyline, Gallo reunites with his aunt, who struggles with a drinking addiction.
-He learns that her struggles come from unresolved grief over the loss of his mother and their family from the house fire.
-On the bright side, Stella welcomes a new firefighter, Sam Carver, who initially faces some skepticism regarding his actions yet soon shows Stella that he’s someone she can truly trust on Truck, even if he has a fiery temper.
+In another touching storyline, Gallo reunites with his aunt, who battles a drinking addiction.
+He learns that her struggles stem from unresolved grief over the loss of his mother and their family in the house fire.
+On the bright side, Stella welcomes a new firefighter, Sam Carver, who initially faces some skepticism about his actions but soon proves to Stella that he’s someone she can genuinely trust on Truck, even if he has a fiery temper.

 This season truly captivated us with Cindy's battle with lung cancer, which weighs heavily on Herrmann as he juggles his responsibilities as both a caregiver and a firefighter—a tricky balancing act.
 But let's be honest: when we found out she was in remission, there wasn’t a dry eye in the house!
 The season also featured the emotional journey of Violet and Hawkins, which took a heartbreaking turn when Hawkins lost his life in an accident, leaving Violet to confront her grief.